 Remember how I told y’all that I had to get away?
 Well, I did, and Puerto Rico was the destination.
 If you’re in need of a getaway to a tropical paradise that’s nearby, this is the destination – looks like it’s time to take a walk in Old San Juan!
 It is super easy to travel to Puerto Rico, it’s a U.S. Territory and no passport is required.
 The main language is Spanish, but most of the locals speak English so there are not very many language barriers.

 Old San Juan is a small area in the city that has preserved its original architecture.
 Its cobblestone streets, colorful buildings, and fortresses have all been molded with a Spanish flair, they are absolutely stunning!
 Old San Juan is full of stuff to do, explore the area by visiting one of the many cultural museums, trying the local foods, shopping, enjoying the nightlife, and visiting the two fortresses, National historic structures that were built to defend the island.

 Check out my photos, you can virtually experience the beauty of Old San Juan, Puerto Rico, and dream of visiting one day!
 Here’s a look down one of the streets.
 The first thing I noticed on my walk around San Juan Puerto Rico were the intricate details on the buildings, I love it!

 A latte from Cafe Cuatro Sombras.
 The espresso was nice and strong at this boutique coffee shop, it’s a Trip Advisor favorite!

 This is the view over the ocean near the cemetery on the open El Morro grass field.
 People are flying kites, tons of them.

-Lovely brightly colored buildings give Old San Juan it’s flair!
+Lovely bright colorful buildings in Old San Juan give the city its flair!